ARION Development: pre-elite, U23, coaching

 The ARION Summer Development program has the following costs associated with it:

 Housing and Food: These are the responsibility of the athlete and not payable to Saratoga Rowing.
 We do suggest that athletes reserve $125/week as a rough budget for housing during the time in Saratoga.
 You are free to search for housing that fits any budget, but we try to help find housing in that range.

 Training: Program costs will cover all training, coaching, and lifting fees.
 Rowing shells will be provided if needed.
 It is encouraged to bring a road bicycle and a single if you have them, but it is not required.

 Racing: Program costs will cover the race entry fees for USRowing Summer Nationals, and will cover all the expense related to shell transportation and coaching, but getting to and from the regatta will be at your own expense.

 Gear: Program costs will cover a small gear package including a racing uni and a few other items.

-Program Costs: $1750 to cover approximately 4 weeks of training plus a weekend of racing.
+Program Costs: $2750 to cover approximately 4 weeks of training plus summer nationals racing.

-Optional Extension: Beyond the normal summer program, there is an option to extend the summer (understanding the summer is short due to the early regatta).
-Extension of the summer will be at $200/week and could go as long as Canadian Henley.
+Optional Extension: Beyond the normal summer program, there is an option to extend the summer at no additional training cost (understanding the summer is short due to the early regatta).
 All responsibilities for the housing and all regatta costs for the extended time are the responsibility of the athletes.